 - Third Act Stupidity: Caballeron's plan would have succeeded had he not resorted to Evil Gloating, and Rainbow Dash lets his Mooks take her without trouble.

-- Vent Physics: Non-VG Example.
+- Vent Physics: Non-video-game example.
 Some conveniently and well-hidden air vents blowing steam upwards within the acid pit allow Pinkie and Daring to reach Rainbow's sinking platform to save her (and provide a way back).

 - Verbal Backspace: Caballeron is prone to this while posing as a resident of Somnambula.